English ship Phoenix (1647): Service after the Restoration May 1660

 In 1660 Captain Edward Nixon was in command.
 On 30 April 1663 she was under Captain Richard Utbar.
 On 16 September 1664 she was under the command of John Chicheley with Allin's squadron in the Mediterranean.

 Loss

-She was wrecked on 3 December 1664 during a storm in Gibraltar Bay while attempting to pass through the Straits of Gibraltar.
+She was wrecked on 3 December 1664 (along with the similar Nonsuch) during a storm in Gibraltar Bay while attempting to pass through the Straits of Gibraltar.